-Version 12 is a single list of the Defence Factories, Research and Design Establishments of the USSR and combines Parts 1 and 2 of version 5.
-It also gives some data up to 2007.
-Electronic sorting of this list allows previous sections to be retrieved if required and extra columns have been added to enable the lists or numbers of different types of organisations existing in a particular year up to 1991 to be determined.
+Version 13 is a list of the Defence Factories, Research and Design Establishments of the USSR; it also gives some data up to 2007.
+Compared with earlier versions more data on pre-1923 activities has been added and many more military controlled establishments included.
+Electronic sorting of this list allows individual sections to be retrieved if required and columns have been added to enable the lists or numbers of different types of organisations existing in a particular year up to 1991 to be determined.

 - Column 1 gives the number of the enterprise if it had one. - Column 2 gives names of the enterprise during the period under investigation.
 Other names that it had at other times are also given in column 7.
-Please note we use the wording of the name used by the particular establishment and there will be differences in the spelling of some words used e.g. some use elektromekhanicheskii and others elektomekhanicheskii. - Column 3 gives the name of the town or city and region of Russia or republic of USSR at the time covered with the district shown in brackets and a later or former names if it has subsequently been changed - Column 4 gives known subordinate or superior (if it is not clear from column 7) enterprises, such as design bureau, filial enterprise, otdelenie (branch), main plant etc - Column 5 gives the main branch of defence production to which the enterprise was identified and coded as follows:
+Please note we use the wording of the name used by the particular establishment and there will be differences in the spelling of some words used e.g. some use elektromekhanicheskii and others elektromekhanicheskii. - Column 3 gives the name of the town or city and region of Russia or republic of USSR at the time covered with the district shown in brackets and a later or former names if it has subsequently been changed.
+Soviet controlled activities in other countries, such as Cuba and the German Democratic Republic are also included. - Column 4 gives known subordinate or superior (if it is not clear from column 7) enterprises, such as design bureau, filial enterprise, otdelenie (branch), main plant etc - Column 5 gives the main branch of defence production to which the enterprise was identified and coded as follows: